catalogworks/catalog-contracts/docs/catalog/Catalog.md

 function royaltyPayoutAddress(uint256 _tokenId) external view returns (address)
 ```

-gets the address of the royalty payout for a token
+gets the address for the royalty payout of a token/record

 *basic public getter method for royalty payout address *